-Do you have comments on the proposed system of communication between Animal Health and the Meat Hygiene Service?
+Q8: Do you have comments on the proposed system of communication between Animal Health and the Meat Hygiene Service?

 The system of communication appears to be satisfactory.
-However, the quantity and quality of the information communicated is not adequate (see our answers to the following two questions).
+However, the quantity and quality of the information communicated is not adequate (see our answers to Question 9 and Question 10 of this consultation).